Playback Notes | Reflections from a fractured timeline

 Day Zero | Avalon Zero

-Plays during the “Don’t forget the tomatoes” and “Please work” sequences.
+The “don’t forget the tomatoes” and “please work” sequences.

 Time to Pretend | MGMT